global-strategies-llc/montana-history-center/src/pages/stories-of-support/index.md

           With an admitted bias that derives naturally from seven years of studying history in college, I enthusiastically support the effort to fund the expansion of the Montana Historical Society and museum.
-The current society, museum and it’s publications and outreach as well of the desire of the people of the Treasure State to our past - and our future.
+The current society, museum and its (sic) publications and outreach as well of the desire of the people of the Treasure State to our past - and our future.
   - name: United States Senators and Congressmen
-    image: /img/icons/stories.png
     testimonials:
       - author: |
           Max Baucus